 The standard measurement for office space in this area is around 2,200 sqft.
 Most buildings in this market are close to 14 stories.
 Most buildings in this market were built in 1980 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst Glendale folk.
+Waste services is the dominant industry in this area.
+Commute by public transit is the most popular way to get to work amongst Glendale residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.